latchbio/latch/docs/source/snakemake/tutorial.md

 env PATH=/opt/conda/envs/workflow/bin:$PATH
 ```

-Since we had an `environment.yaml` file in our root directory, the `latch dockerfile` command will automatically create a conda environment from the environment definition.
-This gaurantees that we have all necessary runtime dependencies (`bwa`, `samtools`, etc...) installed in the container when running our tasks.
+The `latch dockerfile` command will detect the existence of an `environment.yaml` file and create a conda environment from that file.
+This guarantees that we have all necessary runtime dependencies (`bwa`, `samtools`, etc...) installed in the container when running our tasks.
+If your workflow doesn't have an `environment.yaml` file you will need to manually install packages in the Dockerfile.

 ```
 # Copy workflow data (use .dockerignore to skip files)